Laccaria amethystina: Distribution and habitat

-Laccaria amethystina is a common species in most temperate zones of Europe, Asia, Central, South, and eastern North America.
+The species is common in most temperate zones of Europe (June–December), Asia, Central, South, and eastern North America.
 It grows solitary to scattered with a variety of deciduous and coniferous trees, with which it is mycorrhizally associated, though it most commonly occurs with trees in the Fagales.
 It appears in late summer to early winter, and often with beech; in Central and South America, it more commonly grows in association with oak.
 Research has shown that L. amethystina is a so-called "ammonia fungus", an ecological classification referring to those fungi that grow abundantly on soil after the addition of ammonia, or other nitrogen-containing material; the congeneric species Laccaria bicolor is also an ammonia fungus.

 Edibility

-As with other members of the genus Laccaria, this species is edible, though generally not considered a choice edible.
+As with other members of the genus, this species is edible, though generally not considered choice.
 While not inherently toxic, in soils that are polluted with arsenic, it can bioaccumulate a high concentration of that element.
+The gills of nontoxic specimens should be cleaned thoroughly.